Call signs in Asia: Indonesia

+Television call signs are practically unknown in the country, since virtually all TV stations identify themselves with their own brands (e.g. TVRI).
+Many radio call signs too, are also unknown, due to the previous same reason.

 Japan

 The Japanese station prefix for radio and television stations is JO followed by its own unique two letters; the last letter in the latter part of the callsign identifies the ownership of the station, for example the letter X indicates that it is a commercial TV station such as JOEX-TV for TV Asahi and JOCX-TV for Fuji TV while the letter R indicates that it is a commercial AM radio station such as JOKR for TBS Radio.

 FM radio and TV stations have the -FM (FM radio), -TV (analog television), -DTV (digital television), -TAM (audio multiplex), -TCM (analog TV teletext multiplex), -TDM (analog TV data multiplex) and -FCM (FM radio data multiplex) suffixes after their callsigns, similar to the North American practice, except for AM radio stations.

 At the greatest extent of the empire during the Second World War, another second letter was used for the empires other possessions besides the Home Islands.